 • Two bucks with archery, muzzleloader or modern gun,

 • Two does with muzzleloader and modern gun combined.

 Deer Notes: Three-point rule.
 No dogs.
-Limit during the modern gun special youth hunt is three deer, no more than two bucks (no antler restrictions) or two does.
+Limit during the modern gun special youth hunt is three deer, no more than two bucks (no antler restrictions) or up to two does.